stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. STAKATER undertakes to take all appropriate technical and organizational measures for the protection of Customer data.

-1. Intellectual Property
+1. **Intellectual Property**

-    1. Unless otherwise agreed in writing, all rights to existing intellectual property or intellectual property arising during the performance of the Agreement with respect to STAKATER’s services or products (e.g. programs, templates, data, trademarks, patents, copyrights, etc.) remain with STAKATER or with the third parties used by STAKATER for provision of services.
+    1. Unless otherwise agreed in writing, all rights to existing intellectual property or intellectual property arising during the performance of the Agreement with respect to STAKATER's services or products (e.g. programs, templates, data, trademarks, patents, copyrights, etc.) remain with STAKATER or with the third parties used by STAKATER for provision of services.

     1. STAKATER grants the Customer a non-exclusive, temporally unlimited and non-transferable right to use the Services (including Works) for his own internal use.

     1. Third-party software is subject to the third-parties' license terms and subscriptions.

-1. Non-Solicitation Agreement
+1. **Non-Solicitation Agreement**

     1. The Customer undertakes not to directly or indirectly (through an affiliate) hire employees and supporting persons of STAKATER who are or were involved in execution of the Agreement, during the term of the Agreement and for one year afterward, or to persuade them in any other way to give up their employment with Stakater.

     1. In the event of such breach, a penalty equivalent to previous annual salary of the such person shall be payable by customer.

-1. Other Provisions
+1. **Other Provisions**

     1. The present Agreement replaces all previous agreements, correspondence, declarations, negotiations or arrangements between the parties concerning the subject, including any proposal, tenders or specifications.
 The only exception to this is if explicit deviations from this Agreement have been agreed in writing.